danchurch-wk/dart_style/README.md

-The dart_style package defines an automatic, opinionated formatter for Dart code.
+The irdartfmt package defines an automatic, opinionated formatter for Dart code.
 It replaces the whitespace in your program with what it deems to be the best formatting for it.
 Resulting code should follow the [Dart style guide][] but, moreso, should look nice to most human readers, most of the time.